 A Guide to 10 Different Styles of Rosé

 Rosé is made when the juice of red wine is strained from its skins before it becomes too dark.
-Find out more about how rosé wine is made in:
+Find out more about the making of rosé wine:

-Tasting Notes A bright copper red color that sparkles in the light, Sangiovese seems like it was made to be a rosé wine.
-Notes of fresh strawberries, green melon, roses and yellow peach are complimented with mouth quenching acidity.
-A few Sangiovese rosé have a feint bitter note on the finish, which makes this fruity wine taste pleasantly dry.
-Definitely serve cold in a white wine glass, perhaps with a bowl of Moroccan couscous and chicken.
+Tasting Notes A bright copper-red color that sparkles in the light, Sangiovese seems like it was made to be a rosé wine.
+Notes of fresh strawberries, green melon, roses and yellow peach complemented by quenching acidity.
+A few Sangiovese rosé have a faint bitter note on the finish, which makes this fruity wine taste pleasantly dry.
+Serve cold in a white wine glass, perhaps with a bowl of Moroccan couscous and chicken.

-Tasting Notes American Syrah rosé is typically made in the ‘Saignée Method’ which usually means it will have deeper colors of ruby and notes of white pepper, green olive, strawberry, cherry and peach skin —definitely on the funky side.
-Rosé of Syrah tend to be more on the bolder end of the spectrum and are best served slightly warmer than fridge temperatures in a regular red wine glass.
+Tasting Notes The ‘Saignée Method’ is typically used in making American Syrah rosé, which means it will have deeper colors of ruby and notes of white pepper, green olive, strawberry, cherry, and peach skin —definitely on the funky side.
+Rosé of Syrah tends to be on the bolder end of the spectrum and best served slightly above fridge temperature in a regular red wine glass.
 This is a surprisingly good wine with pepperoni pizza or a bowl of chili.

 Cabernet Sauvignon Rosé

-Tasting Notes This type of rosé wine is nearly exclusively made in the ‘Saignée Method’.
-Cabernet rosé are a deep ruby red color with red wine-like flavors of green bell pepper, cherry sauce, black currant and pepper spice.
-The only big difference is that Cabernet rosé wines usually have heightened acidity because they aren’t typically aged in oak.
+Tasting Notes The ‘Saignée Method’ is the primary means of producing this type of rosé wine.
+Cabernet rosé is a deep ruby-red color with red wine-like flavors of green bell pepper, cherry sauce, black currant, and pepper spice.
+The only significant difference is that Cabernet rosé wines usually have heightened acidity because they aren’t typically aged in oak.